 Google has its hands in a lot of pots, and depending on which phone you use, you may not have known that the search company has also been operating its very own wireless service since 2015.

-Google's Project Fi (yes, that's the name) mobile virtual network operates on the back of Sprint, T-Mobile, and now U.S. Cellular's LTE networks.
+Google's Project Fi mobile virtual network operates on the back of Sprint, T-Mobile, and now U.S. Cellular's LTE networks.

 You probably have a lot of questions about it and as a customer of Fi myself, I'll do my best to answer them.